 I took up yoga during lockdown, here is what the practice taught me

 Friends have been recommending yoga to me for a long time now, so I thought I would give it a lash.
-It certainly wouldn’t do me any harm, and I was excited by the meditative aspect of it when I was anticipating some very anxious days during lockdown.
+It certainly wouldn’t do me any harm, and I was excited by the meditative aspect of it when I was anticipating some very anxious days.

 30 days plus many months later, I am a classic convert.
 I’m not really sure what I did before yoga became a normal part of my day and routine.
 I was probably constantly tense, keeping myself busy with chores or productively and mindlessly flicking through social media.
 I never considered that I wasn’t giving myself enough time not only to mind my physical health, but my mental health too.
 I’m glad I have been given this time in self-isolation to learn these things about myself.

 These are some things yoga has taught me and some misconceptions I had that were quickly corrected:

 I’m quite a sporty person.
 I have always been involved in some kind of sport.
 Complimenting that, I’ve had sports-related injuries throughout my whole life.
 They have mainly been to do with my knees and ankles, but I’ve always had painful cracks in most of the other feeble joints too.
 I’ve known strengthening my muscles would help, and I have made efforts to do so, but I tend to end up getting an injury flare-up.

 Yoga has very harshly but thankfully shown me that my form is all over the place.
 My hip is prone to collapsing and my knee is constantly turning in when I don’t realise it.
 I don’t press into all 4 corners of my feet either, all of which account for a life of poor balance and explains my many injuries and clumsiness.
 Yoga really makes you aware of where you hold tension and where you are weak.
 Taking time to mend these things in a low-impact way is incredible for the body, the mind and your day-to-day life.

 I’m quite hard on myself